faizallmaullana/docker-runner-production/README.md

-# runningProdVueOnDocker
+## Docker Runner Production File

-This is just simple compose for running node vue
+This app made for running many app on docker

+## There is file that can run on this app
+- PHP
+- Vue